msschwartz21/germband-extension/README.rst

 Matlab Engine Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Matlab includes a python engine with its default installation.
 In order to install the engine as a python module, follow the instructions listed `here <matlabengine_>`_.
-Make sure that the python 3.6 environment is active by running ``source activate python36`` or ``activate python36``.
+Make sure that the python 3.6 environment is active by running ``conda activate python36``.

 .. _matlabengine: https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html